Infobellit-Solutions-Pvt-Ltd/EchoSwift/README.md

 pip install -e .
 ```

-## Requirements

-- Python 3.10+
-- Dependencies listed in `requirements.txt`

 ## Usage

-EchoSwift provides a simple CLI interface for running benchmarks.
-Here are the main commands:
+EchoSwift provides a simple CLI interface for running LLM Inference benchmarks.

+Below are the steps to run a sample test, assuming the generation endpoint is active.

-### 1. Download and Filter Dataset
+### 1. Download the Dataset and create a default `config.json`

 Before running a benchmark, you need to download and filter the dataset: